 If you’re busy on board, and would like us to visit you, please call or WhatsApp Anna on +44 (0)7740 866096 or email us to arrange an appointment.

-The 2022 John Percival Leadership Award
+The John Percival Leadership & Student Star Awards

 “Commitment to training, commitment to crew”

 The John Percival Leadership Award was created after John’s passing in 2014.
 He was an ambassador for on-board training and encouraging investment in a yacht’s crew.
 JPMA aims to promote high standards in all levels of crew, in all departments, inspiring students to return to their vessel emboldened and ready to nurture junior crew.
 The award was created to reward crew members, at all levels, who personify that ideal.
 The award is voted for by crew, and is presented to a winner chosen by the JPMA staff every year.

 Association of Women in Yachting